 - Energy - power consumption and type of energy

-Next, you need to look measurement and evaluation.
-You’ll need to know what the carbon emissions profile of your event is so that you can evaluate your environmental savings.
-It will also help you to identify where you can make the biggest impact, which is likely to be in within the travel and lodging categories.
+The first thing you can do is look at measurement and evaluation.
+You’ll need to know what the carbon emissions profile of your event is so that you can evaluate your environmental impact and carbon emission savings.
+It will also help you to identify where you can make the biggest impact, which is likely to be within the travel and lodging categories.